ajdehn/AWS-Audit-Playbook/controls/RDS_Backup/README.md

 ## Control Description
 RDS backups are retained for at least 14 days.
+- **NOTE:** Number of days should be updated to reflect the client's retention period.

 ## Evidence Collection Steps
 1. For each in-scope region, call the [describe_db_instances()](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds/client/describe_db_instances.html) command.
 See [describe_db_instances.json](./describe_db_instances.json) for example evidence.